AnujSinghML/SEGWISE-backend/README.md

   }'
 ```

 The `event_types` array lets you specify exactly which events this subscription should receive.
-This subscription will only receive webhooks for the "order.created" and "payment.successful" events.
+The `secret_key` here can be set to `null` if you do not want verification.

 The API will return a subscription ID - you'll need this for the next steps!